serverless/blog/posts/2018-03-21-when-why-not-use-serverless.md

 Well, overall it can add a lot of efficiency into application development and workflow.

 These are the four main reasons companies switch to serverless:
-- their applications can scale with demand automatically
+- it lets them scale their applications with demand automatically
 - it significantly reduces server cost (70-90%), because they don’t pay for idle
 - it eliminates server maintenance
 - it frees up developer resources to take on projects that directly drive business value (versus spending that time on maintenance)